lilspad/scrabble-app/README.md

 On the board

-- Define relationships between all the cells, in order to make sure all the tiles are in a word, horizontally or vertically and touch another word
+✔ Define relationships between all the cells, in order to make sure all the tiles are in a word, horizontally or vertically and touch another word
 - Define a word so that DW and TW can update score accordingly
 - Import data so that every word can be chcecked against a library of words

-- Check that the first word on board touches centre cell
+✔ Check that the first ~~word~~ tile on board touches centre cell

 On the rack